Liberal Emma Harrison unseats Conservative incumbent Michelle Ferreri in Peterborough

 Advertisement - content continues below

-In the early morning hours after election day on Monday, it appears a minority Liberal government is likely.
+In the early morning hours after election day on Monday, a minority Liberal government appeared likely.
 The Liberals were elected or leading in 166 seats and the Conservatives in 146, with the Bloc Québécois holding the balance of power with 23 seats.

 Meanwhile, support for the NDP has collapsed, leaving them with only seven seats instead of the 24 seats they held before the election — and without the 12 seats needed for official party status.
 NDP leader Jagmeet Singh announced his resignation after the results and after losing his own B.C. riding.
 The Green Party has a single seat.

-If the Liberals fail to gain the 172 seats required for a majority, they will need to depend on support from the Bloc Québécois to avoid being defeated during in any non-confidence motions.
+If the Liberals fail to gain the 172 seats required for a majority, they will need to depend on support from the NDP or the Bloc Québécois to avoid being defeated in any non-confidence motions.

 Supporters of Peterborough Liberal candidate Emma Harrison gathered at the Canadian Canoe Museum in Peterborough on April 28, 2025.
 (Photo: Allyson Rader)